Image of a professional displaying a sign on window to indicate presence of naloxone

 Naloxone orders can be picked up at our North Bay's office (345 Oak Street West) shipping and receiving area located at the far side of our building.

-If you are picking up your naloxone order at our Parry Sound office (70 Joseph Street), please go to front reception.
+If you are picking up your naloxone order at our Parry Sound office (90 Bowes Street, Suite 201), please go to reception.

 Naloxone Distribution, Use, and Training